|

 Tinwork removed ready for painting – wheels came off before commencing on the skid unit.

-James Heaslip, another CDTEC club member, then undertook completion of the cosmetic work and painted the tractor to a high standard.
+Another CDTEC club member, then undertook completion of the cosmetic work and painted the tractor to a high standard.

 After the skid unit was repainted reassembly of the T20 began.